TomGiz/supermarket_checkout/README.md

 3. Discounts

 	* each navigator goes to the next group and becomes driver there
+    	* new driver: what concepts from the assignment are in the code?
+SKU, product, total vs. unit price?
+	* primitive obsession? is Money/Currency a concept in the code? good/bad?
 	* the new navigator wil have to guide the new driver through the code #knowledgesharing
 	* introducing discounts